 STUDENT HEALTH INSURANCE

-Atlanta’s John Marshall Law School does not require proof of insurance or offer a student health plan, but the Law School encourages all students to maintain health insurance coverage.
+Atlanta’s John Marshall Law School does not require proof of insurance or offer a student health plan, but the law school encourages all students to maintain health insurance coverage.
 The Affordable Health Care Act allows students to go to the health insurance marketplace and shop for an insurance plan that suits their individual needs.
-Information about the Affordable Health Care Act can be found here.
+Information about the Affordable Care Act can be found at this link: https://www.healthcare.gov.
 The Affordable Care Act allows you to remain on your parents’ health plan until the age of 26.
 The Law School offers an allowance for health insurance coverage.